violetexistence/songs/places.md

 # SPHERES OF INFLUENCE IN FERELDEN

 Spheres of influence represent important and noteworthy regions, resources, and structures within Ferelden.
 Each sphere includes multiple contacts of potential value to the bard.
-Any time your song acquires a new Sphere of Influence, you will choose any one contact that is *loyal* to the bard (this does not render them beyond manipulation)
+Any time your song acquires a new Sphere of Influence, you will choose any one contact that is *loyal* to the bard (this does not render them beyond manipulation).

-You receives the other contacts for your sphere as well, though they do not start off loyal.
+You receive the other contacts for your sphere as well, though they do not start off loyal.
 In addition, the bard may undertake a **long-term project**, wooing any of the below contacts without holding the Sphere of Influence of which they are part.

 Each faction on the list of *Those Who Rule* has a number of Spheres of Influence based on its ranking.